chettrick/stm32cubef4/Projects/STM32469I_EVAL/Applications/STemWin/STemWin_SampleDemo/readme.txt

 The list of modules to be used is configured into the file Demo/GUIDEMO.h

-At the first run, after power OFF/ON, a touch screen calibration is needed: in order to this, user is just requested to follow the displayed instructions.
-Then all the demo modules are run sequentially.
+All the demo modules are run sequentially.
 Throughout the demonstration, a control frame window is displayed at the bottom right of the touch screen: it includes a progress bar and two control buttons (Next + Halt) allowing to skip or pause the currently running module.